U.S. Embassy London, United Kingdom - LND

 Items to bring to your medical examination

-• Police certificate issued by ACPO (applicants aged 16 years of age and older only),
+5. A police certificate issued by ACRO (applicants aged 16 years of age and older only)

-• A completed medical questionnaire for each person attending an exam, including babies,
+6. A completed medical questionnaire for each person attending an exam, including babies

-• Referral from general practitioner (GP) regarding any ongoing medical issues or treatments, and
+7. A referral from general practitioner (GP) about any ongoing medical issues or treatments

-• All medical and specialist reports relating to the diagnosis and treatment of tuberculosis (TB).
+8. All medical and specialist reports about the diagnosis and treatment of tuberculosis (TB)

 During the medical exam